On this page

 Check your systems

-- paid early - where accounting packages are used, set the due payment dates to come up automatically.
-Set it up so only you can change it
+- paid early – where accounting packages are used, set the due payment dates to come up automatically

-- over paid - check the goods you receive match what you ordered on the original purchase order.
-Check the totals on the supplier's invoice are correct
+- over paid – check the goods you receive match what you ordered on the original purchase order, and check the totals on the supplier's invoice are correct

-- paid twice - pay only on the supplier's statement, not the invoice.
+- paid twice – pay only on the supplier's statement and not the invoice.

 - lower prices

-- just-in-time delivery e.g. order nearer the time you need the stock
+- just-in-time delivery, for example order closer to the time you need the stock

-- removing any incremental pricing included e.g. bulk price advantages.
+- removing any incremental pricing included, such as bulk price advantages.

-1. Contact the supplier and discuss the problem
+1. Contact your supplier to discuss the problem

 2. Send a letter of complaint